Chlorophyll — The Complete Guide | Plants and Life

 Myths and facts about chlorophyll infographic

-• Myth: Chlorophyll supplements can replace vegetables.
-Fact: They support health but can’t match the full nutrition of whole greens.
+• Myth: Chlorophyll supplements can completely replace vegetables.

 The Green Pulse of Our Planet